10 Jobs that Give You the Freedom to Travel the World!

 Have you noticed the increase of travel blogs while surfing the net?
 With so many people entering the travel blog business, the market has quickly become over saturated.

 Now don’t get me wrong, I love being a travel blogger, but it is work and I must warn you, it is much harder than most people initially realize.
 Travel Blogging takes a lot of imagination, organization, research, patience, negotiation, and an insane amount of time.
+And it’s a good way to earn passive income.

 Everyday you are fighting to stay ahead of the game and all with the hope of just a little growth and recognition.
 Oh, did I mention bull-dog determination?
 When starting out, you do all this for little to no pay.
 Yes, you need determination.